stacksjs/stacks/packages/vue/README.md

 cd hello-world-stack

-pnpm i -r # install deps for all packages pnpm dev # stubs the libraries for local use pnpm dev:vite-vue # starts the dev server pnpm build # builds the library for production-ready use
+pnpm i -r # install deps for all packages pnpm dev # stubs the packages for local use pnpm dev:vite-vue # starts the dev server pnpm build # builds the packages for production-ready use
 ```

 Additionally, the `package.json` contains some useful snippets you likely want to be aware of.